McGill-NLP/mcgill-nlp.github.io/_research_directions/temporal-graph-learning.md

 header:
     overlay_filter: linear-gradient(rgba(255, 255, 255, 0.1), rgba(0, 0, 0, 1))
     overlay_image: /assets/images/research_directions/temporal-graph-learning/banner.webp
-logo_image_path: /assets/images/home/TGL_logo-light.png
-logo_dark_image_path: /assets/images/home/TGL_logo-dark.png
-one-liner: "When networks breathe, pulse, and transform, what fundamental truths about complexity and connection can machine learning unveil?"
-excerpt: "Our team brings together experts from fields like AI, data mining, and public health to improve how we analyze networks that change over time.
-We’re focused on creating better ways to predict outcomes and make decisions, especially in areas like fraud detection and disease tracking."
+one-liner: "How can we advance machine learning methods to more effectively model and predict dynamic real-world networks and relationships within these time-evolving graphs?"
+excerpt: "Our team comprises experts in AI, data mining, social science, and public health, dedicated to advancing the analysis, prediction, and understanding of dynamic networks.
+We specialize in developing innovative models and creating realistic, robust benchmarks for state-of-the-art models and real-world applications of temporal graphs.
+Our work encompasses areas such as recommendation systems, fraud detection, disease modeling, and more."

 ---

-{% include feature_row id="row_intro" type="left" %}

-Temporal graph learning is crucial for analyzing dynamic networks that evolve over time, such as social media or financial systems.
-Unlike static graphs, these networks require modeling both the temporal and structural features, which presents unique challenges.
-However, incorporating time-based information enhances the predictive power of graph algorithms, making them valuable for applications like recommendation systems, fraud detection, and disease modeling.
-As interest in this area grows, it spans fields like machine learning, AI, and public health.
-Temporal graph learning bridges gaps across disciplines and opens up new opportunities for solving real-world problems
+Time-evolving graphs, also known as temporal networks, are a crucial area of study in network science and are ubiquitous in the real world.
+They represent systems where entities (nodes) and their interactions (edges) change over time.
+Understanding and predicting the behavior of these dynamic networks are essential for various applications, from tracking disease spread to detecting fraudulent activities and enhancing recommendation systems.
+However, modeling and analyzing time-evolving graphs presents significant challenges due to their complex and ever-changing nature.
+Therefore, there is a pressing need to develop advanced machine learning techniques that can effectively handle the unique characteristics of temporal networks.

 # Topics